ladybuginthemug/ladybuginthemug.github.io/content/writings/bestEmployee.md

 ---

-It is easy to search for the first flag, which is simply displayed in the recovered `gif` image :
+The first flag was easy to find, just by looking at the `gif` image I got back:

 ![first](https://github.com/ladybuginthemug/ladybuginthemug.github.io/assets/88084724/5dc8c1db-99a3-4c19-afc8-9c3c37a1b1fc)